-- 1 Analyse and critically evaluate business models, principles and concepts. - Access, interpret and use information from a variety of sources to solve business challenges and problems. - 3 Analyse multi factor situations and synthesise information to solve complex business problems. - 4 Apply organisational and creative skills to develop business ideas - 5 Construct strategic plans for a variety of organisations. - 6 Analyse and apply financial theory. - 7 Interpret financial statements from a wide range of businesses. - 8 Apply and evaluate the techniques financial management.

-- 9 Apply various mathematical techniques to financial decision making. - 10 Evaluate the regulatory framework of finance.
+- 1. Analyse and critically evaluate financial and economic models, principles and concepts. - 2.
+Access, interpret and use information from a variety of sources to solve business challenges and problems. - 3.
+Analyse multi factor situations and synthesise information to solve complex business problems. - 4.
+Analyse and apply financial theory. - 5.
+Interpret financial statements from a wide range of businesses. - 6.
+Apply and evaluate the techniques of financial management. - 7.
+Apply various mathematical techniques to financial decision making. - 8.
+Evaluate the regulatory framework of finance. - 9.
+Utilise economics models and concepts to analyse a variety of business scenarios.